-Our management fee is a percentage of the NAV of each fund.
 The management fee is included in the annual fund charge shown above.

 Where a fund invests in an underlying fund managed by us, we don't charge a separate management fee for that underlying fund.
+The underlying fund of the Sustainable International Share Fund is not managed by us and charges a management fee.
+This fee is included in our management fee set out below.